William Kelly Harrison Jr.: Overseas duty

 Harrison then participated in the Battle of Mortain, the German drive to Avranches in mid-August 1944.
 The 30th Division clashed with the elite 1st SS Panzer Division Leibstandarte SS Adolf Hitler.
 The 30th Division then advanced through Belgium and Harrison distinguished himself again on September 2, 1944, while leading the Task Force of his division.

 He was riding with the forward elements of his Task Force heading to Rumilly, when his column was ambushed by enemy tanks.
 Harrison's jeep was hit in the radiator and he was struck by an enemy 75mm tank shell, hitting his right shoulder, arm and leg.
 Harrison escaped from the damaged vehicle and hit the ditch, where he immediately dispatched his aide and driver to contact the next ranking officer in order that he might continue the advance.
 He did not mention his wounds, which were not visible due to his raincoat and crawled approximately 600 yards to the rear of the column in order to give further instructions for continuing the mission.

 Harrison fainted momentarily due to his wounds, but refused to be evacuated until he had contacted his subordinates and instructed them in the continuation of the attack.
 By that time, General Hobbs had arrived and following the discovery of Harrison's wounds, he ordered Harrison's evacuation.
 For bravery in action, he was decorated with the Silver Star and also received the Purple Heart for his wounds, of which he was most proud.

 He spent a week in the First Army Hospital in Versailles and rejoined his division in the Belgian town of Tongres, where the division's progress was halted due to fuel shortages and quagmire roads.
 The 30th Division then proceeded to the Netherlands, where they liberated the town of Kerkrade on September 25, 1944, and advanced to Germany, where they took part in the combat on the Siegfried Line and subsequently in the battle of the heavily defended city of Aachen on October 2.

 Lieut.
-Gen. William H. Simpson (commanding general, Eighth Army) congratulates Harrison upon his decoration with the Army Distinguished Service Medal for his previous service with the War Plans Division, War Department General Staff.
+Gen. William H. Simpson (commanding general, Ninth Army) congratulates Harrison upon his decoration with the Army Distinguished Service Medal for his previous service with the War Plans Division, War Department General Staff.
 Germany, February 1945.

 The 30th Infantry Division was ordered for rest and refit to the rear by the end of November 1944 and transferred to the Ninth United States Army under Lieutenant General William H. Simpson.
 Harrison was tasked by Simpson himself to conduct a refresher course for all infantry and artillery commanders in the Ninth United States Army, down to the battalion level.
 Harrison lectured the tactics employed by his command in the taking of several towns and then took the entire class to the field to Sankt Jöris near Aachen, where artillery and tanks were set up to demonstrate how they had been used in the attack there.